ezolenko/rollup-plugin-typescript2/README.md

 	]
 	```

-	This is a [deep merge](https://lodash.com/docs/4.17.4#merge) (objects are merged, arrays are merged by index, primitives are replaced, etc), increase `verbosity` to 3 and look for `parsed tsconfig` if you get something unexpected.
+	This is a [deep merge](https://lodash.com/docs/4.17.4#merge): objects are merged, arrays are merged by index, primitives are replaced, etc.
+	Increase `verbosity` to `3` and look for `parsed tsconfig` if you get something unexpected.

 * `tsconfig`: `undefined`

 	Path to `tsconfig.json`.
-Set this if your tsconfig has another name or relative location from the project directory.
-By default will try to load `./tsconfig.json`, but will not fail if file is missing unless the value is set explicitly.
+	Set this if your `tsconfig` has another name or relative location from the project directory.

+	By default, will try to load `./tsconfig.json`, but will not fail if the file is missing, unless the value is explicitly set.

 * `tsconfigOverride`: `{}`